bfrancom/benfran.com/_pages/about.md

 ## Me In 30 Seconds:

 I live by several mantras; I ain't afeared of no man nor ghost.
 I don't take no for an answer, no prisoners, and no crap from no one.
-When I foresee or detect any trouble, I proceed to kick butt, and stack'em 10 high.
+When I foresee or detect any trouble, I proceed to kick butt, and stack'em 10 high!

 ## Me in 300 seconds – If you are a slow reader
 I like to have fun while working hard, and love [God](https://churchofjesuschrist.org), family, technology, [people](https://www.linkedin.com/in/benfrancom/), [art](https://benfran.com/tags/#art/), [music](https://benfran.com/tags/#music/) and biking.
 I also love self-deprecating humor, and the other kinds–if there are any.